-We'll dispose of your personal data securely when we no longer need it.
+We will dispose of your personal data securely when we no longer need it.

-We don't share information about you with any third party without your consent unless the law and our policies allow us to do so.
+We do not share information about you with any third party without your consent unless the law and our policies allow us to do so.

-Where it's legally required, or necessary (and it complies with data protection law), we may share personal information about you with:
+Where it is legally required or necessary (and it complies with data protection law), we may share personal information about you with:

 - Our local authority [name of local authority] to meet our legal obligations to share certain information with it, such as safeguarding concerns and information about exclusions

 - Government departments or agencies

 - Our youth support services provider

 - Our regulator, Ofsted

 - Financial organisations

 - Our auditors

-- · Survey and research organisations
+- Survey and research organisations

 - Health authorities

-- · Security organisations
+- Security organisations

-- · Health and social welfare organisations
+- Health and social welfare organisations

-- · Professional advisers and consultants
+- Professional advisers and consultants

-- · Charities and voluntary organisations
+- Charities and voluntary organisations

 - Police forces, courts, tribunals